Black Lives Matter SPI

 In 2016, Readus became the co-founder of Black Lives Matter-Springfield and has been active in engaging with Springfield’s Black community, becoming both a voice and protector of the unheard community.
 Readus is also the founder of the Brown Bag 217- Summer Food Program, created in 2016.
 The brown bag program collects breakfast and lunch food items from donors and delivers them directly to the homes of families with children in Springfield, IL during the summer months.
 Readus is very active in her community, wears many hats, and loves recruiting the assistance of her fellow community members to help those in need.

-Sunshine Clemons is a lifelong community advocate, who has spent most of her life in Springfield, since moving from East St. Louis at an early age.
+Sunshine Clemons (She/Her) is a lifelong community advocate, who has spent most of her life in Springfield, since moving from East St. Louis at an early age.

 Sunshine co-founded the local Black Lives Matter SPI chapter in Springfield driven by the hurt and anger that the murders of Alton Sterling and Philando Castile incited.
 These tragic events inspired a rally.
 That rally eventually led to the creation of the local chapter, with the goal of making a concentrated effort here in Springfield to implement changes to local law enforcement, the community at-large, and the day to day lives of Black people in the city of Springfield.